ejahns/brine/README.md

 brine allows tags to include spaces, but does not allow multiple tags on the same line.

 brine uses a slightly simplified grammar for Gherkin that produces a simplified object model.
-Additionally, brine produces a single object that captures all known information about a `.feature`, including its location.
+Additionally, brine produces a single object (`Feature`) that captures all known information about a `.feature`, including its location.

 Unlike [cucumber/gherkin](https://github.com/cucumber/gherkin), brine produces no intermediate abstract syntax tree (AST); rather, it generates a `Feature` directly.
+Also note that brine does not associate tags hierarchically, i.e. a `Scenario` contains only the tags explicitly placed on the represented Scenario, and does not include tags on the Feature.

 ## How to Use